gememma/fcmc/README.md

 # FCMC

 The Functional Concurrent Machine Calculus is an implemented model of computation.
+This project was submitted as part of my university dissertation in May 2023.

 ## Usage